 A headlamp is always practical when you venture into the outdoors.
 It allows you to keep your hands free to put up your tent, cook dinner, hold your book and more at night, or simply see where you're going in canyons, caves and other dark places.

 Wet wipes should actually go in every travel gift bag.
 You never know when you'll need to freshen up – in whatever way – and there's no clean water available.
 But especially outdoors these can make the difference between feeling like the King/Queen of the Wild and longing for a shower in a proper hotel room.

 What's outdoor chilling without a hammock, right?
-This lightweight nylon travel hammock comes in an easy to carry pouch so that it's easy to bring on a camping trips.
+This lightweight nylon travel hammock comes in an easy to carry pouch so that it's easy to bring camping.

-Catch up on sleep after a heavy trip or adjust to a new timezone regardless of how light it is outside with this travel sleep mask.
+Catch up on sleep after a long journey or adjust to a new timezone regardless of how light it is outside with this travel sleep mask.
 It's a small gift, but a darn practical one!

 Being stuck in a plane for hours isn't exactly benecifial for blood circulation and can even lead to blood cloths.
 These compression socks stimulate the circulation and exalerate muscle recovery after the flight.

 Read more about why you should wear compression socks for travel.

 Show your friends you care, give 'em a pair!
 Sorry.
 Awful rhyme.
 Couldn't help myself.

 You know when you're listening to music on the plane but then you move a bit and the wires of your iPod unplug, or you take off your scarf and the wires appear to be all tangled around it?
 Yeah, that.
 No more of it, I say!
 With these wireless earbuds you can move around as much as you want with np risk of pulling them out or unplugging from the sounds.

 Travel experience boxes